modem is hot

 3. Climate

-During Winter, Spring, or Autumn, you’ll rarely notice connection problems but when summer heatwaves strike, the story changes.
+During Winter, Spring, or Autumn, you’ll rarely notice connection problems, but when summer heat waves strike, the story changes.

 Your computer may boot up slower and your modem may start to overheat and disconnect randomly.